Njenga111/Weather-ETL-Pipeline/README.md

 # **Weather ETL Pipeline*
-Extracts, Loads and Transform weather data.
+Extracts weather data from the Openweather API, Loads and Transform weather data.

 Data is sourced from OpenWeatherAPI